ChucklesOnGitHub/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 My research interests are in behavioural neuroscience.
 Currently, I am studying neural coding of song production in canaries using electrophysiology.
-I built a custom lightweight microdrive and used tetrodes to record activity in nucleus HVC during song in freely behaving animals.
+I built a custom lightweight microdrive and used tetrodes to record extracellular activity in nucleus HVC during song in freely behaving animals and wrote custom scripts to analyze the data.
+Check out my publications below.

-In the past year, I have started volunteering in open science programs, since I like to encourage people to try new tools that might help them solve their problems.
+In the past year, I have started volunteering in open science initiatives, since I like to encourage and teach people to try new tools that might help them solve their problems.
 I have always been interested in the intersection between education and technology and love doing outreach on bioacoustics and sound visualization.

-I also love everything DIY, baking and playing the oboe in orchestras and ensembles.
+I also enjoy everything DIY, baking and playing the oboe in orchestras and ensembles.

 ![My timeline](/media/Timeline_edited_withlogos_transp.png)